iszell/siziolib/README.md

 $ff40-$ffdc | Exomizer decruncher work area.
 Will be overwritten during Exomizer load.

 # 5. To Do
+* Rewrite detected device names output so more than 16 devices can be displayed; currently printer is incorrectly shown as unknown
 * It seems sometimes a phantom SID card is detected
 * Implement computer side serial protocol for 6510to7501 adapters
 * Implement TCBM2SD fast load protocol